noahsabaj/open-battery-arbitrage/README.md

 - [ ] Monitoring dashboard MVP
 - [ ] First pilot installation
 - [ ] Community contribution guidelines

+## Environmental Impact

+This has the potential to reduce carbon emissions from power plants as this system not only makes you money but doubles as a load balancer, allowing power plants to scale back how much electricity they need to make in order to meet demand by tapping into stored reserves when energy consumption was low.

+For every 1 MWh shifted from peak to off-peak, approximately X kg of CO₂ emissions can be avoided by reducing reliance on peaker plants.
+(May 2025 | SE Michigan)

 ## License